d-smith/go-examples/es/README.md

 get flush to the stream, then eventually written to the event store.

 The use case is a single app where writes are made, and many readers who want to build state from the event store.
+Here a write to the read model and a write of the event to the event stream can be made, with the event transported to the event store for storage.